labordynamicsinstitute/ldilab-manual/_sources/95-15-linux-remote.md

 ## Running Code

 Running code on Biohpc is not as simple as opening the Stata GUI.
-Instead, you submit jobs through the SLURM scheduler.
+Instead, you submit jobs through the **SLURM scheduler**.
 A detailed walkthrough can be seen [here](https://labordynamicsinstitute.github.io/ecco-notes/docs/biohpc/sbatch.html).
+Start with [Quick start](https://labordynamicsinstitute.github.io/ecco-notes/docs/biohpc/slurm-quick-start.html).

 ### Modules

-[details on running modules]
+Software needs to be configured in order to be available to you.
+This is done through the `module` command.
+See the [ECCO Notes on modules](https://labordynamicsinstitute.github.io/ecco-notes/docs/biohpc/software.html#custommodules) for details.

 ### SBATCH

 To submit a job to the server, you create a script with a header.
-Below is an example from the [tools folder in the replication template](https://github.com/AEADataEditor/replication-template/blob/master/tools/sbatch-shell.sh).
+Below is an example from the [tools folder in the replication template](https://github.com/AEADataEditor/replication-template/blob/master/tools/sbatch-shell.sh), see [its documentation](https://aeadataeditor.github.io/replication-template/tools/repository/sbatch-shell/).

 ::::{tip}
-:class: dropdown
+:class:

-You can use the template by copying it into the authors working space, e.g.,
+Use the template by copying it into the authors working space, e.g.,

 ```bash
 cp tools/sbatch-shell.sh 12345/path/to/code/sbatch.sh
 ```

 Then customize it to fit your needs.
+The code below is a simple example, the one in `tools/` is regularly updated with new features.

 ::::

 ```bash